London, Brighton and South Coast Railway: Hotels

-The LB&SCR opened the Terminus Hotel at London Bridge and the Grosvenor Hotel at Victoria in 1861.
+The LB&SCR opened the Terminus Hotel at and the Grosvenor Hotel at in 1861.
 The first of these was not successful due to its site on the south bank and was turned into offices for the railway in 1892.
 It was destroyed by bombing in 1941.
 The Grosvenor Hotel was rebuilt and enlarged in 1901.
 The LB&SCR acquired the Terminus Hotel next to Brighton station in 1877, and operated the London and Paris Hotel at Newhaven.

 The LB&SCR as an investment

 The 1867 report by the railway found that there had been 'a reckless disregard for shareholders' interests for many years.'.
 As a result, the company policies were several times subjected to criticism in pamphlets published during the 1870s and 1880s.
 The matter was settled in 1890 when the economist and editor of the Financial Times, William Ramage Lawson, conducted a detailed analysis of the financial performance and prospects of the LB&SCR, comparing it with other British railways.
 He concluded that the Brighton Deferred stock 'combined the highest return on investment, with the best prospect of future appreciation and the smallest risk of retrogression.'
 Among the reasons given for this opinion were: